TomerPacific/MobileWebSpecialistNanodegree/Lesson 10 - Accessibility/README.md

 > What temporalities does the impairment **Repetitive Strain Injury (RSI)** fit into. (check all that apply)
 	- Temporary
 	- Permanent

+## Concept 11 Quiz - Experiencing a screen reader
+Using ChromeVox Lite, navigate to the button and press the click button.
+A window opens up with an image of koalas.
+The secret word is Koala.